Cray-HPE/docs-csm/operations/node_management/Move_a_liquid-cooled_blade_within_a_System.md

 ## Prerequisites

-* Knowledge of whether DVS is operating over the Node Management Network (NMN) or the High Speed Network (HSN).
+* Knowledge of whether SBPS is operating over the Node Management Network (NMN) or the High Speed Network (HSN).
 * The Slingshot fabric must be configured with the desired topology for desired state of the blades in the system.
 * The System Layout Service (SLS) must have the desired HSN configuration.
 * Check the status of the high-speed network (HSN) and record link status before the procedure.
 * The blades must have the coolant drained and filled during the swap to minimize cross-contamination of cooling systems.
     * Review procedures in *HPE Cray EX Coolant Service Procedures H-6199*
     * Review the *HPE Cray EX Hand Pump User Guide H-6200*

 ## Scenario 1: Swap locations of two blades